Solar Panels for Home Cost: The Financial Realities of Solar

 Just the stuff you need to know and nothing else.

-Leasing vs. Buying Solar Panels for Your Home: A Breakdown
+Leasing Versus Buying Solar Panels for Your Home: A Breakdown

-There are two primary methods of cost when it comes to using solar panels for your home—leasing solar panels or buying.
+There are two primary methods of financing when it comes to using solar panels for your home — leasing solar panels or buying.

 A Lease or Power Purchase Agreement (PPA) Is an Option, But Not a Great One

 And, once you lease solar panels, they’re hard to transfer to a new owner.
-Additionally, leasing a system usually means that it the existing set can’t be as tailored to your own rooftop, its pitch, and the surrounding shading of your home.
+Additionally, leasing a system usually means that the existing set can’t be very tailored to your own rooftop, its pitch, and the surrounding shading of your home.

 It’s the equivalent of Shaquille O’Neal trying to wear a pair of kids’ Sketchers or Yoda lacing up a pair of size 13 kicks.
 It probably just isn’t going to work.